teh

 Usage notes

 • Teh is sometimes used in deliberately ungrammatical ways compared to the word the.
-For example, teh can be applied to adjectives; "He is teh stupid" is an acceptable sentence within the universe of teh usage, whereas ordinarily "He is the stupid" is not.
+For example, teh can be applied to adjectives; "He is teh stupid" is an acceptable sentence within the scope of teh usage, whereas ordinarily "He is the stupid" is not.

 Anagrams